Level of education

 Description

 This module introduces the basics of seismology.
-It focuses on the initiation of earthquakes, wave propagation and the analysis of recordings to characterize the earthquake (location, magnitude, focal mechanism) and image the Earth's interior.
-We'll also look at estimating the seismic hazard of earthquakes.
-Finally, we'll look at how this information enables us to better understand geodynamics and the seismic cycle.
-The second part of the course focuses on the processing of seismograms, with an introduction to signal processing techniques through computer exercises (Fourier transform, filter, convolution, correlation) and imaging/tomography.
-The year concludes with a practical course on real data, including data plotting, magnitude calculations, and the location and mechanism of an earthquake focus to characterize and quantify active deformation in the East African Rift.
+It focuses on the initiation of earthquakes, wave propagation, and the analysis of recordings to characterize earthquakes (location, magnitude, focal mechanism) and image the Earth's interior.
+We will also discuss earthquake hazard assessment.
+Finally, we will look at how this information allows us to better understand geodynamics and the seismic cycle.
+The second part of the course focuses more specifically on the processing of seismograms, with an introduction to signal processing techniques during computer lab sessions (Fourier transform, filtering, convolution, correlation) and imaging/tomography.
+A tutorial using real data concludes the year with data plotting, magnitude calculation, and the location and mechanism of an earthquake focus to characterize and quantify the active deformation of the East African Rift.

 Hourly volumes: